 Denbury Resources Inc. is an independent oil and natural gas company.
 Our operations are focused in two key operating areas: the Gulf Coast and Rocky Mountain regions.
 Our goal is to increase the value of our properties through a combination of exploitation, drilling and proven engineering extraction practices, with the most significant emphasis relating to carbon dioxide enhanced oil recovery ("CO2 EOR") operations.
 Denbury Resources Inc. is a publicly traded company and has been listed on the New York Stock Exchange (NYSE: DNR) since 1997.
 Our corporate headquarters is located in Plano, Texas.

-Welcome to Denbury, a place where different is good.
+Welcome to Denbury, a unique energy company.
 Here, we work to achieve our objectives and are accountable for our performance.
-Our strategic vision for CO2 EOR shapes our goals.
-We are a different kind of oil company.
+Our strategic focus on CO2 EOR and carbon capture, utilization and storage truly differentiates us in the energy industry.